A pleasing serenity juxtaposed

 When I am working on my breathing,

-trying mind -soothing techniques to revitalize
+trying mind -soothing techniques to revitalize my life,

 will I stop breathing then?